Discover Andalusia : Environment

 A region particularly exposed to climate change

 Both climate and geographical location explain Andalusia's vulnerability.
 The province of Huelva was hit by serious fires in 2017.
 During the heatwave of 2023, temperatures reached up to 48°C in southern Spain.
-At the end of 2019, floods claimed several lives near Murcia.
+And the gota fría (DANA) of November 2024 affected Andalusia, notably Malaga, Jerez and even Seville, causing heavy flooding but no deaths.
 The province of Almería is home to Tabernas, the only desert on the European continent.
 300 square kilometers of arid land have been protected in a nature park since 1989, but are steadily gaining ground as a result of global warming.
 As elsewhere in Europe, the Spanish population is increasingly aware of these issues.
 Thousands of young people took part in climate marches on Fridays, in the wake of the appeal launched by Swedish activist Greta Thunberg.
 But this issue is struggling to emerge in the midst of all the other political issues shaking the country, including independence and the rise of the far right.

 An overexploited agriculture

 Agriculture accounts for 40% of Andalusia's GDP and employs over 120,000 people.
 The province of Jaén produces olives, while Huelva is famous for its strawberries.
 Cattle and pigs are also raised to produce the famous Serrano and Iberian hams.
 But the biggest producer is undoubtedly Almeria, where over 40,000 hectares of greenhouses form what environmentalists call "an island of plastic".
 Fruit and vegetables such as tomatoes, cucumbers and strawberries are produced here intensively, to supply European markets, and not without impact on the environment: the region is regularly the subject of less than glowing reports denouncing the sobreexplotado (over-exploitation) of natural resources, the use of chemical fertilizers and, above all, the working conditions of the many immigrant workers employed on these farms.
 Against a backdrop of climate change, water management is one of the region's most worrying environmental issues.
 And not just in Almeria.
-Water tables are being drained by this type of farming, and also because some farms resort to illegal wells - of which there are more than a million throughout the country, according to Greenpeace Spain.
+Water tables are being emptied because of this agriculture and because some farms resort to illegal wells - of which there are more than a million throughout the country, according to Greenpeace Spain.
 The Doñana Park, for example, is threatened by strawberry cultivation, which is drying out the soil and causing desertification.
 So much so that in January 2019, the European Commission took Spain to the European Court of Justice for failing to take adequate measures to protect Doñana's groundwater bodies.
 Environmental associations such as FACUA Andalucía (consumer protection association), Fundación Savia, Red Andaluza Nueva Cultura del Agua, Ecologistas en Acción, Fundación Nueva Cultura del Agua and WWF are mobilizing on this issue.
-This is not the only threat to Doñana Park.
+A pact was finally signed in November 2024 between the Junta and the Ministry of Ecological Transition to prevent the agricultural exploitation of numerous bodies of water, and which notably provides for the intensification of vetoes concerning illegal irrigation and investments of 1,400 million euros for municipalities located in the park's surroundings.
+This was not the only threat to Doñana Park.
 In 1998, a dam at the Aznalcóllar pyrite mine burst, spilling toxic sludge into the park's surroundings.
-Despite this disaster, in 2015 the regional administration appointed the company Grupo México to operate the mine again.
-The project is currently on standby due to a judicial inquiry surrounding this award, but the will is still there.
+Despite this disaster, in 2015 the regional government appointed Grupo México to operate the mine again.
+In 2024, the Junta de Andalucia gave the green light for the opening of a new Aznalcóllar mine, once the environmental authorizations had been obtained.
+The plan is to invest 450 million euros to extract 45 million tonnes of materials (copper, zinc, lead) by 2027, creating 2,000 direct and indirect jobs.

 And what about organic food?